IBM-MIL/MILXtifyUtilities/README.md

 ## Installation

-Assuming you already have the [Xtify SDK implemented](http://developer.xtify.com/display/sdk/Getting+Started+with+Apple+Push+Notification+Service) in your project, copy all 4 swift files in the MILXtifyUtilities directory into your project.
+Assuming you already have the [Xtify SDK implemented](http://developer.xtify.com/display/sdk/Getting+Started+with+Apple+Push+Notification+Service) in your project, copy all of the swift files in the MILXtifyUtilities directory into your project.

 ## Usage